 Desktop Virtualisation

 Deploying desktops as a managed service enables IT organisations to respond faster to changing workplace needs and emerging opportunities.
-Virtualised desktops and applications can also be quickly and easily delivered to branch offices, outsourced and offshore employees, and mobile workers using iPad and Android tablets.
+Virtualised desktops and applications can be quickly and easily delivered to branch offices, outsourced and offshore employees, and mobile workers using iPad and Android tablets.

 Storage virtualisation

 Storage virtualisation is when the physical storage from multiple devices on a network is pooled together in a unified virtual storage device that’s managed from a central console.
 To virtualise storage, you need virtualisation software that can identify available capacity from physical devices and aggregate that capacity together in a virtual environment.
 For end users, virtual storage looks like a standard physical hard drive.
-Virtual storage is an important component in IT strategy like hyper-converged infrastructure and allows IT admins to streamline storage activities like backup, archiving, and recovery.

 Virtualisation vs. Cloud Computing

-Although equally buzz-worthy technologies, virtualisation and cloud computing are not interchangeable.
 Virtualisation is software that makes computing environments independent of physical infrastructure, while cloud computing is a service that delivers shared computing resources (software and/or data) on demand via the Internet.
-As complementary solutions, organisations can begin by virtualising their servers and then moving to cloud computing for even greater agility and self-service.

-Reduced capital and opertating costs
+Reduced capital and operating costs

 Minimised or eliminated downtime